Eyiza/airtable_api/README.md

 ## Redis Cache
-This application utilizes a [Redis Cache](https://redis.io/) to store the number of records in the Airtable base. <br>
+This application utilizes a [Redis Cache](https://redis.io/) to store the number of records in the Airtable base.
 When a request is made to fetch the number of records, the application checks if the value exists in the Redis cache.
 If it does, the value is retrieved from the cache.
 If not, the application fetches the value from the Airtable API, stores it in the cache, and returns the value to the client.<br>
 Please note that you will need to have Redis installed and running on your system or have access to a Redis server in order to use the Redis cache in your application.
-You can learn more about Redis and how to set it up by referring to the official [Redis documentation](https://redis.io/documentation)<br>
+You can learn more about Redis and how to set it up by referring to the official [Redis documentation](https://redis.io/documentation).<br>
 This cache helps improve performance by reducing the number of requests made to the Airtable API.
 The Redis cache is implemented using the [redis](https://www.npmjs.com/package/redis) package.